Can I Replace Just My Inside AC Unit?

 Yes – it’s usually possible to replace just the inside unit of your air conditioning system.
 There are some potential compatibility issues you may run into, however, if you replace it with equipment made by the same manufacturer and the same tonnage as the original, it should be able to function properly.

 For example, suppose you have a 2-ton Amana air conditioner, and your evaporator coil starts to leak.
 In that case, you should be able to replace it with a new 2-ton Amana evaporator coil with no compatibility issues.
-Moreover, your system’s performance and efficiency may improve, offering some immediate benefits to the partial replacement.
+Moreover, your system’s performance and efficiency may improve in the short-term, offering some immediate benefits to the partial replacement.

-Replacing the evaporator coil typically costs around $2,000 – $3,000 and will get your system running again.
+Replacing the evaporator coil typically costs around $2,000 – $3,000 and can get your system running again.

-Some Indoor Units May Also Have an Air Handler
+Some Indoor Units May Also Require an Air Handler

-If you don’t have a furnace (maybe you have a heat pump, for instance), then your air conditioner’s indoor unit contains its own air handler and blower motor instead of borrowing the furnace’s blower motor.
-This can drive the costs of replacing your AC system’s indoor unit up into the $6,000 – $8,000 range.
+If you don’t have a furnace, then your air conditioner’s indoor unit also contains its own air handler and blower motor, rather than borrowing the furnace’s blower motor.
+This can potentially increase the cost of replacing just the indoor AC unit up into the $6,000 – $8,000 range.

 3 Expected Problems When Replacing Just the Inside Unit

-Before you make any final replacement decisions, be sure to consider the negative implications of replacing just the inside unit.
+Before you make any final replacement decisions, you must consider the negative implications of replacing just the inside unit.

 1. More Rapid Efficiency Losses & Wear and Tear on the New Equipment

-Modern air conditioners are designed as a system, with the indoor and outdoor units engineered to work together seamlessly.
-When one unit is replaced, the remaining older component won’t be able to keep up with the new one.
+Modern air conditioners are comprised of several components designed to work cohesively as a system, with the indoor and outdoor units engineered to work together seamlessly.
+When one unit is replaced, the older half won’t be able to keep up with the new one.
 Even if you replace your inside unit with the exact same model, the two units will have different levels of efficiency due to age.

-Replacing just the indoor unit of your AC system will save you money in the short term, however it will cost you more in the long run.
+Replacing just the indoor unit will save you money in the short term, however it will cost you more in the long run.

-If either one of your two units is failing, the other one is likely not more than a few years behind.
-That means if you opt to replace just the inside unit, then you’ll have to replace just the outside one relatively soon after.
-This will force you to go through the hassle and additional expense of scheduling another replacement.
+If your indoor unit is failing, the outdoor unit isn’t far behind.
+If you opt to replace just the inside unit, you’ll be in the same situation with your outdoor one in a few years.
+This will force you to go through the hassle and added costs of scheduling another partial replacement.

 Then, at that time, you’ll be in the same situation – forced to decide to replace just one of the units or both.

 You can start to see the domino effect of replacing half of your system at a time, and how it can compromise your long-term household costs.
-Having some foresight, for not just this AC replacement but for your next your next one too, can make a big difference for your home’s comfort, utility bills and installation expenses.
+Considering how replacing just the inside unit will impact your next replacement will help you to minimize long-term costs while preserving your home comfort.

 3. Potentially Voiding Warranties

-Manufacturers typically require both units to be installed together to ensure the system meets their standards for efficiency and performance.
+Typically, both units must be installed together to ensure the system meets their standards for efficiency and performance.

 When Does Replacing Just the Inside Unit Make Sense?